Olympic Sports Park Swim Stadium

-The Olympic Sports Park Swim Stadium was a venue used for the diving, swimming, water polo, and the swimming portion of the modern pentathlon events for the 1928 Summer Olympics in Amsterdam.
+The Olympic Sports Park Swim Stadium was a venue used for diving, water polo and the swimming portion of the modern pentathlon events for the 1928 Summer Olympics in Amsterdam.

-The swimming basin was made of reinforced concrete that was 50 m long by 18 m wide with the deepest part near the diving area at 5 m.
-Stands were erected at both sides with one of them at most accommodating 6000 spectators.
+The swimming basin was made of reinforced concrete that was 50 m long and 18 m wide with the deepest part near the diving area at 5 m.
+Stands were erected on both sides with one of them most accommodating 6000 spectators.
 There were 20 men's and 16 women's dressing rooms.

 A temporary structure, it was demolished following the Olympics in 1929.
+Its site forms part of the district Olympisch Kwartier.